 Schwab personnel must disclose all brokerage accounts.
-Brokerage accounts may include, but are not limited to, any securities accounts that belong to you, your spouse or spousal equivalent, minor children or dependents of you or your spouse, any other person who resides in the same household and to whom you or your spouse provide material support, and any account in which you or your spouse is authorized to trade.
+Brokerage accounts may include, but are not limited to, any securities accounts that you, your spouse or spousal equivalent, your child or the child of your spouse or spousal equivalent (provided the child resides in your household or is financially dependent upon you) exercise control or discretion, are power of attorney, and/or are authorized to make investment decisions directly or indirectly.